 The Rapid Growth of MySpace

 Myspace was officially launched to the public, offering a cash prize to whichever employee could sign up the most users.
 Myspace had a big advantage because of its parent company's foray into mixed media because they were a marketing company and had a very long list of email accounts they could advertise its new site to, plus, unlike Friendster, Myspace allowed users much greater freedom, such as the ability to view the profile of any other user.
+Countless teenagers would eventually learn to code in HTML to customize their Myspace homepage; thus, people's profiles became very creative; you could even choose what song you wanted to play when someone visited your page.
+This meant every person's page was very different and tailored to them, although there was one thing everyone on MySpace had in common: everyone started off with one friend.

 Start Of Web 2.0